JAlcocerT/JAlcocerT/content/blog/dev-WEB-APPS.md

 #### LogTo

-With LogTo Ive been very happy lately to get it going.
+Ive been very happy lately With LogTo.

+Get it going and get auth working.

 Specially I managed to have an end to end user flow into my apps applied to Flask WebApps: